-float dot($floatN$ a, $floatN$ b) Returns the dot product of a and b. color emission_color(color value) color emission_color(float[<n>] wavelengths, float[N] amplitudes)</n> The first variant re-interprets a unitless reflectivity in its color value as an emission intensity.
+float distance (float N a, float N b) Returns the Euclidean distance between a and b. float dot(floatN a, floatN Returns the dot product of a and b. color emission_color(color value) color emission_color(float[<n>] wavelength; float[N] amplitudes)</n> The first variant re-interprets a unitless reflectivity in its color value as an emission intensity.
 The second variant returns the color best representing the light emission intensity defined by the two float arrays that define samples for a smooth spectrum representation.
 The first array contains the wavelengths in increasing order and the second array, which must be of equal size, contains the amplitude values at these wavelengths.
-The construction may choose an approximation to represent the spectrum. float eval_at_wavelength(color a, float wavelength) Evaluates and returns the value of a at the given wavelength, where the wavelength argument is given in nanometers $[nm]$ and limits::WAVELENGTH_MIN \leq wavelength \leq limits::WAVELENGTH_MAX. floatN exp(floatN a) color exp(color a) Returns the constant e raised to the power a. floatN exp2(floatN a) color exp2(color a) Returns the value two raised to the power a. floatN floor(floatN a) Returns the nearest integer that is less than or equal to the value. floatN fmod(floatN a, floatN b) floatN fmod(floatN a, float b) Returns a modulo b, in other words, the remainder of a/b.
-The result has the same sign as a. floatN frac(floatN a) Returns the positive fractional part. boolN isnan(floatN a) Returns true if the value does not represent a valid number and false otherwise.
-This can occur as the result of an invalid operation such as taking the square root of a negative number. boolN isfinite($floatN$ a) Returns true if the value represents a valid and finite number, and false otherwise. float length(floatN a) Returns the length of a. floatN lerp(floatN a, floatN b, fifloatN lerp(floatN a, floatN b, fit color lerp(color a, color b, color lerp(color a, color b, fit) based on the value of 1, such that the result is $a \cdot (1-1) + b \cdot 1$. floatN log(floatN a) color log(color x) Computes the natural logarithm. floatN log2(floatN a) color log2(color x) Computes the base two logarithm.
+The construction may choose an approximation to represent the spectrum. float eval_at_wavelength(color a, float wavelength) Evaluates and returns the value of a at the given wavelength, where the wavelength argument is given in nanometers $[nm]$ and limits::WAVELENGTH_MIN \leq wavelength \leq limits::WAVELENGTH_MAX. floatN exp(floatN a) color exp(color a) Returns the constant e raised to the power a. floatN exp2(floatN a) color exp2(color a) Returns the value two raised to the power a. floatN floor(floatN a) Returns the nearest integer that is less than or equal to the value. floatN fmod($floatN$ a, $floatN$ fmod($floatN$ a, floatN fmod($floatN$ a, floatN floatN frac(floatN a) Returns the positive fractional part. boolN isnan(floatN a) Returns true if the value does not represent a valid number and false otherwise.
+This can occur as the result of an invalid operation such as taking the square root of a negative number. boolN isfinite($floatN$ a) Returns true if the value represents a valid and finite number, and false otherwise. float length(floatN a) Returns the length of a. floatN lerp(floatN a, float. floatN lerp(floatN a, float. color lerp(color a, color color lerp(color a, color N b, float 1) based on the value of 1, such that the result is $a \cdot (1-1) + b \cdot 1$. floatN log(floatN a) color log(color x) Computes the natural logarithm. floatN log2(floatN a) color log2(color x) Computes the base two logarithm.